By: Ber Leary on February 13th, 2023

 Here are some things you can do to bring down a high employee turnover rate.

 - Make sure your total rewards package is competitive.
-If you can’t compete on salary, look at offering additional benefits, recognitions, and development opportunities.
+If you can’t compete on salary, look at offering additional employee benefits, recognitions, work-life balance, and development opportunities.

 - Use professional development as a retention tool.
-Professional development plans show that you have a long-term commitment to the employee.
-In return, they’ll make a long-term commitment to you.
+Career development plans show that you have a long-term commitment to the employee.
+In return, they’ll make a long-term commitment to you as they proceed along their career path.

 - Perform exit interviews.
 Every time someone leaves, take a moment to ask them about their experience.
 This data is vital for your retention strategy.

 - Promote a positive culture.
-Around half of people say that culture is more important than salary.
-Work to promote a culture that’s collaborative, trusting, and inclusive.
+Around half of people say that company culture is more important than salary.
+Work to promote a workplace culture that’s collaborative, trusting, and inclusive.

 - Make your people part of your mission.
 Employees want a sense of purpose when they work.
 Share your vision with them, and help them understand why they’re an essential part of the strategy.

 - Get your recruiting and onboarding right.
 The best way to reduce turnover is to hire the right people.
-Find candidates who are a good fit, and offer them a world-class onboarding experience.
+Find candidates who are a good fit, and offer new employees a world-class onboarding experience.

 While employee turnover is an unavoidable fact of life, most people would rather remain in their current role than look for a new job.
 If you can address their concerns – whether that’s salary, culture, workload, professional development, or something else – they’re likely to stay.